Zachari-Blinn/7N_Project/README.md

 # 7N_Project

+## General info
+This project is forum.

 ## Technologies
 Project is created with:
-* Vue 2 as frontend framework
+* Vue - version 2.0
 * MongoDB as Database
 * Mongoose as ORM
 * Node